AWS A2.4 Section 7.3 · AWS D1.1:2025 Figure 5.1

 Can root radius and root face appear on the U-groove symbol?

-No. Per AWS A2.4 §7.3.3, the groove radii and root faces of U-groove welds SHALL be specified by a cross-section, detail, or other data with reference in the tail of the welding symbol.
-They cannot appear on the symbol line itself.
-This rule applies to both U-groove and J-groove welds and is a common source of drafting errors.
+AWS A2.4 §7.3.3 says groove radii and root faces for U- and J-groove welds shall be specified by cross-section, detail, or other data with reference in the tail of the welding symbol.
+Use the U-groove symbol for the groove type and the tail reference to point to the controlling radius/root-face data.

 What are the prequalified U-groove joint details in D1.1:2025?